-The short answer is no and here is why selling your business differs from selling your house.
-Business owners are often looking to sell their business in the shortest amount of time possible.
+The short answer is no. Business owners are often looking to sell their business in the shortest amount of time possible.
 The sale of businesses is often compared to real estate sales and the expectation is often that the business will sell within a 30-60 day time frame.
 This is not an accurate comparison or expectation, and thus, it can take much longer to sell a business.
-Selling a business also differs from selling a house in 5 ways.
+Selling a business also differs from selling a house in 5 ways:

-1. Confidentiality: When selling real estate, signs and advertising are prevalent stating “This Home is For Sale”.
-It is no secret that a home if for sale; however, the sale of a business is highly confidential and no one knows the business is even up for sale.
+When selling real estate, signs and advertising are prevalent stating “This Home is For Sale.”
+It is no secret that a home is for sale; however, the sale of a business is highly confidential and no one knows the business is even up for sale.
 Buyers must be carefully screened before they are allowed to sign the Confidentiality Agreement which is required to provide the Buyer with the name, location, and summary financial information on the business.
 Only then, does that sole individual know that the business is on the market.